 2012 addendum: With the benefit of hindsight, it's interesting that Spirit has a Grand Cross, which is considered to be an indicator of tension and strife.
 Spirit lost a wheel in 2006, was trapped by sand in 2009 and ended communication in 2010.
 Opportunity's T-Square doesn't seem to have had much detrimental effect.

 Curiosity's sign is Cancer.
 I don't see anything particularly notable in its chart.

-I intend to create a chart for Sojourner in the near future.
+I'm concentrating on rovers here, but this system could work for many of the stationary landers on Mars throughout the years.
 Phoenix is in the Arctic Circle of Mars, so the method I'm using here won't work.

 I have also drawn a chart for the Huygens landing on Titan.

 I'd be happy to hear comments on these charts or my methodology.
 Please don't send any mail attacking or defending astrology in general, or telling me that it's invalid to cast charts for robots - I did this as a fun intellectual exercise.